-- 1. Demonstrate awareness of the management and leadership competences necessary to operate in the local or international business environment. - 2.
+- Demonstrate awareness of the management and leadership competences necessary to operate in the local or international business environment. - 2.
 Demonstrate awareness of the essential components of an effective operations strategy in a business environment. - 3.
-Demonstrate awareness of essential economic theory and its managerial and business implications.
+Demonstrate awareness of essential economic theory and its managerial and business implications. - 4.
+Conduct business research with appropriate supervision in a business environment.